2019–2020 Hong Kong protests: International reactions

 United Nations High Commissioner for Human Rights Michelle Bachelet demanded the Hong Kong government conduct an investigation into police use of force against the protesters; she previously said that she was "troubled and alarmed" by the escalating violence used by the protesters.
 Amnesty International praised the protesters for their dedication despite facing "abusive policing tactics" which include the "wanton use of tear gas, arbitrary arrests, physical assaults and abuses in detention".
 Kenneth Roth, the head of Human Rights Watch (HRW), was denied entry to Hong Kong at Hong Kong International Airport on 12 January 2020.
 Hong Kong officials insisted that the decision to bar Roth from entry had been made in Hong Kong, not in mainland China.

 Several African countries expressed support for the Chinese government during the protests.
 In October 2019, Uganda's Ministry of Foreign Affairs issued a statement that Uganda "firmly supports the one country, two systems policy of the People's Republic of China on the matter of Hong Kong and other areas" and that "Hong Kong's affairs are China's domestic affairs."
 Also in October 2019, Tanzania's chief government spokesperson stated that the country supports China's one country, two systems policy, that the Hong Kong government was taking the best approach to the situation, and that other countries should support China.
 In January 2020, Namibia's land reform minister stated that Namibia fully supports Chinese territorial integrity and sovereignty, including with respect to Hong Kong.
 In June 2020, 53 countries, mostly in Africa, declared their support for the Hong Kong national security law at the UNHCR.

 At the 2020 China-Arab States Cooperation Forum ministers meeting, the Arab countries stated that they supported China's position regarding Hong Kong.

+Experimental psychological work showed that violent pro-China counter-protest at universities in Australia were associated with more sympathy with pro-Hong Kong groups.
+The mechanisms behind this effect was that the violent counter-protests were perceived as a violation of the original protesters' (i.e., the pro-Hong Kong movement's) free speech rights.